 - Never engage in distracted driving, like texting or talking on the phone

 According to the study in the journal BMJ Open Access, approximately half of all fatal crashes happened in intersections.
 Roughly 39 percent of those intersections did not have any traffic control devices, such as stop signs or stoplights.
 Of those intersection crashes, 48 percent involved a pedestrian wheelchair user.
 Of that group, 18 percent of those cases had no crosswalk available to the wheelchair users.

 That said, cities need to look at dangerous intersections and make changes that accommodate pedestrians with disabilities (ahem, we’re looking at you, Washington, D.C.).

-The attorneys at Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. are long-time advocates for people with disabilities and fight to ensure any involved in pedestrian accidents in the Washington, D.C., Maryland and Virginia areas receive justice.
+The personal injury attorneys at Koonz, McKenney, Johnson & DePaolis L.L.P. are long-time advocates for people with disabilities and fight to ensure any involved in pedestrian accidents in the Washington, D.C. areas receive justice.
+Contact us today.